 Since the pandemic, people have been forced to find creative ways to entertain themselves.
 One of these innovations was Electric Mile, a “Drive-Thru Audiovisual Adventure from the minds behind Electric Daisy Carnival (EDC).”
 The goodie bags for this event, also picked up through a mask-enforced drive-through, came with a pair of cheap diffraction glasses, which I used to take this shot.
 The radio station (coordinated to the surrounding installations) can be seen in the car’s dashboard in the lower left of the shot, a reminder of the barriers still in place between participants and the outside world.

 It’s important to emphasize that I don’t apply any filters to my photos.
 I’m not opposed to them, but with my visual memory being as fragile as it is, I like to know that what I see is what I truly saw, or even just what I meant to see when I took that photograph.
 And if I take enough mundane photos, which by 2016 I’m certainly doing, I get the occasional diamond in the rough.
 In this year’s winner, a beautiful afternoon at the beach is ruined by a swift moving fog.
-This scene of disrupted leisure off Santa Monica’s pier would have mirrored my own thoughts about returning to the East Coast.

-There’s going to be a point in time (2015) where I realize my point and shoot camera is garbage.
+There’s going to be a point in time (2015) where I realize my point-and-shoot camera is garbage.
 I haven’t reached that point yet.
 This is one of the infinitely small moments that in aggregate make up the 24 hour-long trip to Portland via the Coast Starlight train route.
-Having spent over a decade in the sun bleached world of Southern California, Mexico, Israel, and Brazil, this photo captures my first impression of the Pacific Northwest.
+Having spent over a decade in the sun-bleached world of Southern California, Mexico, Israel, and Brazil, this photo captures my first impression of the Pacific Northwest.
 If you look closely the details are there, but the motion blur from the train and the distorted light of a cheap lens unexpectedly revealed the Oregon countryside as I felt it in that moment.

 This image has stayed burned into my mind for over a decade.
 After my camping partner, feeling the first waves of food poisoning from some bad Chinese food, drove us up the treacherous mountain road, in the late night, amidst pouring rain to our campsite, after we tried to sleep through the relentless rain and wind at what felt like the edge of the world, we woke up to find the sky beneath us.